-Students are required to contact the Financial Aid Office prior to any complete withdrawal for information on the amount that may have to repay.
+- Students are required to contact the Financial Aid Office prior to any complete withdrawal for information on the amount that may have to repay.
 Students who withdrawal prior to the disbursement of aid could be eligible for a post withdrawal disbursement.
-Fund are repaid by students in the following order: Unsubsidized Loan funds, subsidized loan funds, PLUS parent loans, Pell grant, FSEOG grant.
+Funds are repaid by students in the following order: Unsubsidized Loan funds, subsidized loan funds, PLUS parent loans, Pell grant, FSEOG grant.
 The financial aid office notifies students in writing if they owe a repayment of funds due to failure to successfully complete any course, a complete withdrawal or a combination of failing grades and withdrawals.

 Standards of Academic Progress